Is a 4.8 Weighted GPA Good? Understanding Its Value in Academic and Professional Contexts

 Conclusion

 So, to summarize, a 4.8 weighted GPA is a commendable achievement that can significantly enhance a student’s academic and career prospects.
-That said, it is important to consider the various factors that influence how this GPA is perceived and to remember that it is just one aspect of a student’s overall profile.
+On the flip side, it is important to consider the various factors that influence how this GPA is perceived and to remember that it is just one aspect of a student’s overall profile.
 By striving for excellence in both academics and personal development, students can set themselves up for success in their future endeavors.